JayHsu397/novagallery_container_image/README.md

 - Allows users to adjust the `url` in `site.php` and the Apache `ServerName` in the vhost configuration file by setting environment variables at container runtime.
 - Supports generating `addons.php` at container runtime, including `Password Protection`, `Robots Meta Tag`, and the basic switch for `novaGallery Pro`.
 - Automatically generates a password hash for `Password Protection` when private mode is enabled.
-- Tries to keep the runtime logic simple and predictable instead of introducing an overly complex entrypoint design.

 This image is intended to be simple and practical: